 The convertible top won't go down.
-If you are lucky you may be able to open convertible top by pressing the switch several times.
+If you are lucky, you may be able to open the convertible top by pressing the switch several times.

 This article will show you how to troubleshoot some of the most common convertible top problems.

-Convertible tops can seem complicated, but the hydraulic system is very simple regardless of what make and model you have.
+Convertible tops can seem complicated, but the hydraulic system is straightforward, regardless of what make and model you have.

-All hydraulic convertible top system function practically the same, no matter if you own a Mercedes-Benz convertible or a Mazda, Chrysler, Toyota, Porsche, BMW or Lexus.
+All hydraulic convertible top systems function practically the same, whether you own a Mercedes-Benz convertible or a Mazda, Chrysler, Toyota, Porsche, BMW, or Lexus.

 To pinpoint the problem and fix it properly takes patience and requires some knowledge of how convertible tops work.